-One of the questions that arises in relation to establishing multiple streams of income is whether to take a focused, one-business-at-a-time approach, or to go with the “shotgun” approach of moving forward on establishing several streams of income simultaneously.
-While there is no definitive answer, and much of the answer may depend on an individual’s personality type, the general consensus is that focusing on one business endeavor at a time usually leads to more substantive results, in terms of revenue generated and profitability achieved, being realized within a shorter timeframe.
+One of the questions you may have is whether to take a focused, one-business-at-a-time approach, or to go with the “shotgun” approach of moving forward on establishing several streams of income simultaneously.
+While there isn’t a definitive answer, and much of the answer may depend on your personality type, the general consensus is that focusing on one business endeavor at a time usually leads to more substantive results for you, including more revenue and profitability in a shorter time frame.

-The well-known investing entrepreneur, Robert Kiyosaki, author of the “Rich Dad, Poor Dad” book series, took a serial approach to building multiple income streams, first establishing a business as a real estate investor, then adding other investments, and finally leveraging his knowledge into creating a self-help publishing business.
+For example, the well-known investing entrepreneur, Robert Kiyosaki, author of the “Rich Dad, Poor Dad” book series, took a serial approach to building multiple income streams, first establishing a business as a real estate investor, then adding other investments, and finally leveraging his knowledge into creating a self-help publishing business.

-Create Passive Income
+Create Passive Income Streams